JoshClose/CsvHelper/docs-src/docs/src/content/examples/configuration/class-maps/mapping-properties.md

 # Mapping Properties

 This will map the properties of a class to the header names of the CSV data.
-The mapping needs to be registered in the configuration.
+The mapping needs to be registered in the context.
 This example is identical to not using a class mapping at all.
 The headers match the property names.

 ###### Data